richard-vh/iceberg-spark-hol/step-by-step-guides/Section 1: Spark on Cloudera Data Engineering Data Hubs.md

 	* Data consistency: Ensure that queries are consistent with data at specific points in time, even in dynamic environments.
 	* Bug investigation: Time travel is useful when tracking data issues or discrepancies in reports over time.
  * Limitations:
-	* Snapshot retention: Older snapshots can be pruned to optimize storage, which may impact time travel for long periods in the past.
+	* Snapshot retention: Older snapshots can be expired to optimize storage, which may impact time travel for long periods in the past.
 	* Performance: Querying historical data may take longer depending on the size and number of snapshots involved.
 	* Storage costs: Maintaining historical snapshots may increase storage costs.